drpatrik/combatris/README.md

 * 8Bitdo NES30 Gamepad

 The game supports all gamepads currently included in [SDL_GameControllerDB](https://github.com/gabomdq/SDL_GameControllerDB).
-A version of the file can be found in the asset folder.
+A version of the file can be found in the assets folder.
 Feel free to update it to the latest version.

 I have tested the game with up to five players running on a heterogeneous set of computers using both wifi and Ethernet based connections.
 The game works well but there can be a slight lag.